Chicken Bone Broth

 The same stuff that turns chilled stock to jelly nourishes our hair, skin, and nails.
 It’s like spackle to the microscopic cracks in our intestinal walls (aka leaky gut), which are so prevalent in those of us with autoimmune disease.
 And it is the same stuff that gives back to our joints what time, age, and wear-and-tear take out of them.

 The medicinal value of broth is real and known across cultures.
 There are a thousand variations of stock, like Pho broth, flavored with star anise and cinnamon, or the broth I use for Chinese Jook (rice porridge), simmered with green onion tops and lots of garlic and ginger.
-But the recipe I’m going to share with you today is a basic, all-purpose version.
+But the recipe I will share with you today is a basic, all-purpose version.

 Please note that while bone broth does supply many health-supporting proteins like collagen, proline, and glycine, it is not a complete protein like beef, fish, poultry, or eggs.
 Bone broth and collagen lack some of the nine essential amino acids required for protein synthesis, tissue repair, and nutrient absorption.
 To ensure you are getting complete protein, you can supplement bone broth with a whole source of animal protein like meat, poultry, seafood, or eggs.